roy-jingyang/roy-jingyang.github.io/_pages/about.md

 #### About me

-- I'm a 3rd-year PhD student in Queensland University of Technology (QUT), Australia.
-My research focuses on discovering knowledge from business process execution data to support improved HR decisions in process management and workforce analytics.
+- I'm a 3rd-year PhD student at Queensland University of Technology (QUT), Australia.
+I'm interested in discovering knowledge from process execution data to support improved decision-making, especially knowledge about (human) resources.
+- My current research focuses on mining organizational models from process execution data and applying them for workforce analytics ([read more](./research)).
-- I'm also involved in a [Food Agility CRC](https://www.foodagility.com/people/roy-yang) project investigating how predictive analytics can be applied to facilitate fast and complex decisions in crop production and sales.
+- I'm also involved in a [Food Agility CRC](https://www.foodagility.com/people/roy-yang) project investigating how process modeling and predictive process analytics can be applied to facilitate complex decisions in crop production and sales planning.
 - I'm a member of the [Explainable Analytics for Machine Intelligence (XAMI) Lab](https://www.xami-lab.org/) at QUT.

 #### Education

 - PhD (current), Queensland University of Technology, Australia \\
-  *Thesis title: "Discover Organizational Knowledge via Process Mining"*, \\
+  *Thesis title: "Discovering Organizational Models from Event Logs for Workforce Analytics*, \\
   advised by
   [Dr. Chun Ouyang](https://staff.qut.edu.au/staff/c.ouyang),
   [Prof. Arthur ter